dmx-systems/dmx-documentation/docs/install.rst

 The Windows Defender Firewall might ask you to allow Java access.
 Choose "Private networks, such as my home or work network".

-Your default browser opens the DMX webclient at http://localhost:8080/systems.dmx.webclient/.
+Your default browser opens the DMX webclient at ``http://localhost:8080/systems.dmx.webclient/``.
+The path to the web client ``systems.dmx.webclient/`` is mandatory.
+Without it your browser cannot find the DMX web client.
 You are ready to go.

 .. hint:: Log in as "admin" without a password.